eporto/hearthstone-api/README.md

 cards in the [Blizzard][blizzard] game [Hearthstone][hearthstone].

-This project is under active development and the goal is to have a working API available on the internet by December 2014.
+This project is under active development and the goal is to have a working API available on the internet in December 2014.

 Stay tuned.